husio/masenko/docs/configuration.rst

 -------------

-Server default configuration can be altered by setting environment variable.
+Masenko server default configuration can be altered by setting environment variable.

 =====================   ===================   =========================
  Name                   Default               Description